Bill Nelson (musician)

 William Nelson (born 18 December 1948) is an English singer, guitarist, songwriter, producer, painter, video artist, writer and experimental musician.
 He rose to prominence as the chief songwriter, vocalist and guitarist of the rock group Be-Bop Deluxe, which he formed in 1972.
 Nelson has been described as "one of the most underrated guitarists of the seventies art rock movement".
 In 2015, he was recognised with the Visionary award at the Progressive Music Awards.

 Personal life

 Nelson was born in Wakefield in the West Riding of Yorkshire, to Jean and Walter Nelson.
 His father was an alto saxophone player, and his mother a dancer.
 Nelson's younger brother, Ian (1956–2006), collaborated on the Be-Bop Deluxe song "Ships in the Night" and formed the band Fiat Lux; he also played on the 1979 Red Noise album Sound-on-Sound and with the 2004 touring band Bill Nelson and the Lost Satellites.

 Nelson has been married three times and has three children.
-In 1995 Nelson married Emiko, who was previously married to Yellow Magic Orchestra drummer Yukihiro Takahashi.
+In 1995 Nelson married Emiko Takahashi, who was previously married to Yellow Magic Orchestra drummer Yukihiro Takahashi.